xielong/chatgpt-code-review-gerrit-plugin/README.md

 Please ensure **strict control over the access permissions of `refs/meta/config`** since sensitive information such as `gptToken` and `gerritPassword` is configured in the `project.config` file within `refs/meta/config`.

-### Required Parameters

-- `gptToken`: OpenAI GPT token.
-- `gerritAuthBaseUrl`: The URL of your Gerrit instance.
-Similar to: https://gerrit.local.team/a
-- `gerritUserName`: Gerrit username.
-- `gerritPassword`: Gerrit password.
-- `globalEnable`: Default value is false.
-The plugin will only review specified repositories.
-If set to true, the plugin will by default review all pull requests.

 ### Optional Parameters